lraphas/desafio-qa-engineer/README.md

 #### In the project directory, you can run:

-Use `bundle install` to pull all dependencies you need to run the test suite.
+`bundle install` to pull all dependencies you need to run the test suite.

-Use `cucumber` to run all test scenarios.
+`cucumber` to run all test scenarios.
 This command are configured to run on Chrome.

-Use `cucumber -t @tag` to run only the tag scenarios that you choose.
+`cucumber -t @tag` to run only the tag scenarios that you choose.

-Use `cucumber -p ci` to run all test scenarios in headless mode.
+`cucumber -p ci` to run all test scenarios in headless mode.
 This command are the same that Jenkins run on JenkinsCI.